jupeter/Volunteering/README.md

 We use [Gulp][] as our build system.
 Install the Gulp command-line tool globally with:

     yarn global add gulp-cli

+We use Oracle repository, so you need copy gradle properties to HOME gradle directory and fill your credentials:
+    cp gradle.properties-home.dist ~/.gradle/gradle.properties
+    nano ~/.gradle/gradle.properties

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.